-- To evaluate the psychological variables that influence the satisfaction and expectations of patients, and to study how the CCGF positively influences the perception of the personal well-being of patients in the long term.
-With this aim, we pretend to show to the clinicians the importance of the CCGF for transgender people.
+- To evaluate the psychological variables that influence the satisfaction and expectations of patients, and to study how FGCS positively influences the perception of well-being on the long term.
+Our goal is to prove the importance of gender affirming surgery in the lives of many.

 If you interested in psychological care for gender transition, please contact your patient coordinator.

 For more details, please visit our section on individual psychological care and support group sessions for our FFS Surgery patients.